 Now the dreaded part, the cleaning.
 Ask your family to help pitch in to ensure at least the rooms guests will spend time in are clean.
 Rather than waiting to clean up, wash dishes as you cook.
 Enlist several people to help act as the clean-up crew after the meal.

-These top tips for a stress-free Thanksgiving dinner party can be actioned a few days ahead of time in some cases.
 The more you can plan and do prior to the day, the less stress you’ll be likely to experience.
+And the more you can enjoy your family and friends.
 Remember to have fun and be thankful for those who have shared the day with you.